-Note that the Belgian civil law on succession will probably be reformed by the end of 2017.
-The new law will probably be enforced by the beginning of 2019.
-During the period between the approval of the new bill and its enforcement, transitional measures will be applicable.
+Note that the Belgian civil law on succession reform will be enforced by 1 September 2018.
+Until 1 September 2018, transitional measures are applicable.
 The current Belgian civil law on succession is explained below.
+The reformed law on succession is also mentioned.